 Hiring a PEO may not be the right solution for some businesses.
 Here are three reasons why some businesses opt not to use PEO software:

 - Some business owners prefer not to give up control.
-As a small business owner, it can be difficult to hand over a significant set of responsibilities and tasks to an outside company.
-It may also be challenging to comply with some of the policies; PEOs have strict policies regarding hiring, training and disciplining that you must follow in order to protect yourself from liability.
+A small business owner may find it difficult to hand over a significant set of responsibilities and tasks to an outside company.
+It may also be challenging to comply with some of the policies; PEOs have strict policies regarding hiring, training and disciplining that you must follow to protect yourself from liability.

 - PEO fees can be too expensive for small businesses.
 PEO software is ideal for startups and small businesses because it's less expensive than hiring HR staff.
-The average cost of a PEO is $1,000 per employee annually – but this may still be too expensive for small businesses with tight budgets.
-Also, as your business grows, the cost of maintaining employees can decrease while PEO fees remain the same.
+The average cost of a PEO is $1,000 per employee annually, but this may still be too expensive for small businesses with tight budgets.
+Also, as your business grows, the cost of maintaining employees can decrease while PEO fees remain constant.